 Several state governments have issued notifications threatening crackdowns on social media messages likely to ‘cause panic’.
 In February 2021, repressive provisions brought in through the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules 2021 under the Information Technology Act, 2000 sought to ‘regulate’ digital media.

-Over the past year, more than 60 journalists who reported on the pandemic and the plight of stranded and starving migrant workers were penalised for their work.
+Over the past year, more than 60 journalists (as of 27 April 2021) who reported on the pandemic and the plight of stranded and starving migrant workers were penalised for their work.
 They were arrested, issued show cause notices or interrogated, slapped with charges under the draconian Unlawful Activities Prevention Act, 1967, the Indian Penal Code, 1860, the Epidemic Disease Act, 1897 and the Disaster Management Act, 2005.
 Journalist Siddique Kappan was arrested under the UAPA when he was on his way to cover the gang-rape of a Dalit woman in Hathras in Uttar Pradesh.
 Kappan recently tested positive for Covid-19 and is now, shockingly, chained to a hospital bed.

 We demand that the central and state governments, and all media houses: